Belarus says it does not want confrontation, wants EU to take migrants | Law-Order

 - Belarus

-Belarus does not want confrontation with Poland but wants the European Union to take in 2,000 migrants stranded on its border, President Alexander Lukashenko said on Monday after Warsaw warned that tensions over the trapped people could flare-up.
+President Alexander Lukashenko said on Monday Belarus seeks no confrontation with Poland but wants the European Union to take in 2,000 migrants stranded on its border, and he added that if the crisis deteriorated "too far, war is unavoidable".
+The European Union accuses Belarus of flying in thousands of people from the Middle East and pushing them to cross into the EU via Poland, Lithuania and Latvia in response to EU sanctions imposed over Lukashenko's crushing of protests against his disputed re-election.

-The EU accuses Belarus of flying in thousands of people from the Middle East and pushing them to cross into the EU via Poland, Lithuania, and Latvia in response to European sanctions.
-Minsk denies fomenting the crisis.
-Polish Prime Minister Mateusz Morawiecki warned on Sunday that the migrant crisis on the Belarus border may be a prelude to "something much worse", and Poland's border guard said Belarusian forces were still ferrying migrants to the frontier.
+Minsk denies fomenting the migrant crisis.
+Polish Prime Minister Mateusz Morawiecki said on Sunday that the crisis might be a prelude to "something much worse", and Poland's border guard said Belarusian forces were still ferrying migrants to the frontier.

 Lukashenko, as quoted by the state-owned Belta news agency, said he did not want things to escalate.
 "We need to get through to the Poles, to every Pole, and show them that we're not barbarians, that we don't want confrontation.
 We don't need it.
 Because we understand that if we go too far, war is unavoidable," he said.

+"AGGRESSIVE" Several people have died at the border, where many have suffered in a cold, damp forest with little food or water as a frigid winter sets in.

+Poland's border guard said last week it had recorded seven deaths, but rights groups say there are more than ten.
+On Monday, the International Rescue Committee aid group said a total of 13 had died.
+Poland said Belarusian forces were still ferrying migrants to the frontier, despite clearing the main migrant camps along the barbed-wire boundary last week.

-A group of around 150 migrants tried to break through the border fence near the village of Dubicze Cerkiewne on Sunday, the Polish Border Guard said on Monday.
+A group of around 150 migrants tried to break through the border fence near the Polish village of Dubicze Cerkiewne on Sunday, the Polish border guard said on Monday.
 "Groups are making such attempts and Belarusian officials are becoming more and more aggressive," Stanislaw Zaryn, spokesman for Poland's security services, wrote on Twitter.

-Lithuanian border guard says 70 migrants were prevented from entering on Sunday.
-Two Ukrainian citizens were arrested on Sunday, in two separate but similar incidents, as they arrived to the border to pick up the migrants, presumably for further transportation.
+The Lithuanian border guard also said Belarus was continuing to bring migrants to its border.
+Some 70 migrants were prevented from entering on Sunday, it said, while two Ukrainian citizens were arrested on Sunday as they arrived at the border to pick up the migrants, presumably for transportation further into the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)